PhenoApps/Field-Book/docs/source/trait-gnss.rst

-GNSS Trait |gnss|
+|gnss| GNSS Trait
 =================
 Overview
 --------

 The GNSS trait format is used to acquire high-accuracy GPS coordinates from an external, bluetooth-connected device.
 While other traits only capture phenotypic or observational data, the GNSS trait is intended to be used to capture metadata about the plot itself.
-This metadata can be used in conjunction with the :doc:`geonav` (|geonav|) feature to later use the plot metadata to automatically navigate through the field.
+This metadata can be used in conjunction with the |geonav| :doc:`geonav` feature to later use the plot metadata to automatically navigate through the field.

 Creation